Milton Young: Political career in Washington, D.C.

+Young once said of his career in the Senate and loyalty to the people of his state: "I have always tried to stay close to the people.
+In North Dakota to be elected and to stay on, you have to know the farmers and stay close to them.
+They are loyal to a fault."
 As a result of the 1980 elections, Republicans won control of the Senate.
 As the longest-serving Republican Senator, Young would have been in line to become President pro tempore.
 However, he had chosen to retire instead of running for a seventh term.
 In deference to his long service in the body, he was elected President pro tempore by the lame duck Democratic-controlled Senate on December 5 and served for one day.

 Later personal life

 Young's first wife died shortly before their golden anniversary in 1969.
 Young's second wife was Patricia Byrne, his secretary in the Senate, of Bowman, North Dakota.

-Senator Young died at his retirement home in Sun City, Arizona on May 31, 1983, and was buried at Berlin, North Dakota.
+Young died at his retirement home in Sun City, Arizona on May 31, 1983, and was buried at Berlin, North Dakota.
 The Milton R. Young Power Plant in Oliver County was named in his honor.
 The tallest building in Minot is a public housing facility which bears his name.